top of page

 Somewhat surprisingly, King Carlos III of Spain chose a young and relatively unknown artist named Francisco de Goya, who rapidly rose to fame and remained the court painter for the four Spanish rulers who followed.
 It’s obvious that Goya had no reservations about painting his royal subjects with total honesty, exactly the way he saw them, even if he made them look goofy or arrogant or perhaps a little bit mentally unstable.
 In fact, in his own time and to this day, Goya is recognized for his ability to capture his subjects’ character as well as their likeness.

 Being named court painter was and still is a huge honor.
-After all, portraits of monarchs hang in the most prestigious of places where they’re examined for centuries.
+After all, portraits of monarchs hang in the most prestigious of places where they’re admired for centuries.
 So, if you’re going to paint a king or queen, you may be faced with an interesting choice to make.
 Goya chose honesty.

 Recent Posts